Advice for getting started in UX design

 The first thing any potential employer will see of your work is your portfolio.
 Use the following articles as a guide to creating an eye-catching portfolio to get your foot in the door.

-Templates and Examples
+Templates and examples

 A few articles and software to help kickstart creating your portfolio.

-Your First UX Job
+Your first UX job

 Now that you've landed your first job, there is still much to learn.
 Continue to seek advice, mentorship and learnings to build a successful career.

-Design Communities
+Design communities

 To be successful in design it helps to have peers and mentors to help you along the way.